it-projects-llc/pos-addons/pos_esign_request/readme/USAGE.md

 * Open E-Sign Kiosk on the second device

     * Open menu `[[ Point of Sale ]] >> Dashboard`
-    * Click `E-Sign` on the same POS as opened on the first device
+    * Click three dots on the same POS as opened on the first device
+    * Click `E-Sign`

 * On the first device click `Customer` button
 * Select a Customer